Dominion Bridge Company: History

 In 1886, the company began to build a cantilevered bridge over the St. Lawrence River for the Canadian Pacific Railway.
 Because part of the bridge lay in the reservation of the Kahnawake and Akwesasne Mohawks, the Mohawks demanded jobs on the project.
 The company planned to use them as unskilled labour but they climbed all over the bridge, without fear, and asked to become riveters.
 They proved to have a remarkable aptitude for the work and by the end of the project there were 70 iron and steel riveters in the Kahnawake band, who went on to work on projects throughout Canada.

 In 1890 civil engineer for various railways James Ross replaced Job Abbott as president of the company.
 Although credited to the drive of Ross, vice-president James Pawley Dawes lead the developed via joint-venture the St Lawrence Bridge Company to construct the Quebec Bridge.
 George Herrick Duggan joined the Engineering Department in 1886, becoming Chief Engineer in 1901, and rose to become President of the company.
 Another notable employee was Philip Louis Pratley, a Person of National Historic Significance.

 In 1898 the Dominion Bridge Company was awarded the contract to design and build the Alexandra Bridge, one of Canada's most notable bridges.
 At the time of completion in 1901 the Alexandra Bridge was the fourth longest cantilever span in the world.

 Dominion Bridge opened a manufacturing site in Toronto at Sorauren and Wabash Avenue sometime after 1910, which later became TTC Parkdale Bus garage until 1980 then demolished in 1990s to become what is now Sorauren Avenue Park.

 This facility provided steel for the building of the Prince Edward Viaduct.

+The company built a series of large railway viaducts for the National Transcontinental Railway between 1908 and 1911 including the Cap-Rouge trestle in Quebec and the Little Salmon River Trestle in New Brunswick, Canada's second largest railway bridge.

 With a lowest bid of $6,954,000, the company secured the contract to erect the steel superstructure of the Jacques Cartier Bridge linking Montreal to the South Shore on October 25, 1925.
 The last girder was placed on 10 July 1929, seventeen months ahead of schedule In 1957 and 1958 Pratley returned to the bridge as the consulting engineer when the company jacked up the span from 40 ft to 120 ft to enable free passage of ships on the new St. Lawrence Seaway.